Collections

 Below is an (almost) minimum example.
 Only collection name, description, and symbol are mandatory fields.
 They exist at the collection level and cannot be overridden.

-const collectionTx = await sdk.collection.create({
+const collectionTx = await unique.collection.create({

 name: "Test",